Yankees vs. Red Sox: Odds, spread, over/under - September 12

 |Bet on this game with BetMGM

-Looking to bet on the Yankees versus Red Sox game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, run line, and total.
-A moneyline bet, such as the Yankees (+115) in this matchup, means that you think the Yankees will win, simple as that!
-And if they do, and you bet $10, you'd get $21.50 back.
+Looking to wager on the Yankees and Red Sox game but aren't sure how to get started?
+Here's a quick rundown.
+Some of the most common betting types include the moneyline, run line, and total.
+A moneyline bet means that you think one of the teams -- the Yankees (+125), for example -- will win.
+It's that simple!
+If the Yankees win, and you bet $10, you'd get $22.50 back.

-Plus, there are lots of other ways to play, such as player props (will Aaron Judge get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many different ways you can play, check out the BetMGM website and app.
+There are tons of other ways to bet, including on player props (will Aaron Judge hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
+Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.